Association Reserve Funding Strategies: Ensuring Your Budget's Success

 By assessing the condition of common-area assets within your community (like club houses, lobbies and pool areas), identifying future replacement costs and recommending an annual contribution amount for the reserve fund, the study can better position your board for long-term financial success.

 At FirstService Residential, we highly recommend that you enlist the services of a third-party professional such as a reserve specialist to conduct your reserve study.
-These pros will have a thorough understanding of all the assets in your community that should be considered and if/when they should be added to your reserve inventory.
+These pros will have a thorough understanding of all the assets in your community, their typical lifespan and replacement cost, and if/when they should be added to your reserve inventory.

-They will also have intimate knowledge of your province requirements regarding reserve funds and studies.
+They will also have intimate knowledge of your state’s requirements regarding reserve funds and studies.
 And most importantly, they will offer your board an unbiased and sometimes much needed voice to your budgeting process.
 Please reach out to FirstService Residential if you need help identifying a reserve specialist in your area.
-Our North American footprint is such that we can make these recommendations for communities of all sizes and markets.
+Our Illinois footprint is such that we can make these recommendations for communities of all sizes and types.

 It is also important to treat your reserve study as a living, breathing document that should be regularly reviewed and updated.
 But remember, it’s a guide.
 You don’t have to hold fast to the recommended timeframes.

 “For example, your reserve study may indicate that a roof should be replaced in 30 years.
-If you are 28 years in, it still looks great and you’ve done all the preventive maintenance, you can decide to get another five years out of it and adjust that component accordingly,” said Karen Keebler, vice president, client accounting, FirstService Residential Alberta.
+If you are 28 years in, it still looks great and you’ve done all the preventive maintenance, you can decide to get another five years out of it and adjust that component accordingly,” said Kevin Adam, chief financial officer with FirstService Residential.

 It’s also strongly recommended to regularly update your reserve study.
-For newer communities, the suggested cadence is every five years.
+For newer communities, the suggested interval is every three years.
 After a decade of existence, communities should consider updates every other year and detailed reviews of the study should occur annually.
-Again, your province may dictate the schedule you must follow for reserve studies/updates.
+Again, your state may dictate the schedule you must follow for reserve studies/updates.
 A good property management company will be able to provide this information to you.

 Determining Maintenance vs. Reserve Components